News & Pointers: S-100, CP/M and related sites

 An updated version of the SIMH emulator for the 8080 and Z80, configured for the MITS Altair 8800, has been updated and is available for download Peter Schorn's site..
 The simulator includes C source as well as executables for PC's and Mac OS X and OS 9.
 Looks like he also offers versions CP/M and MP/M and PL/M for the 8080, and CP/NET with TCP/IP support; and other CP/M-like OS's.
 A number of popular programs are apparently packaged with the simulated disk images.

 Got some correspondence from someone in Aug 2007 as follows: "The SIMH emulator emulates Altair 8800 well enought to run CP/M. It supports both 8080 and z80 versions.
 Check this Web link for details.
-There is a software kit also, to run CP/M under Windows (a precompiled SIMH binaries and disk images), at this link."
+There is a software kit also, to run CP/M under Windows (a precompiled SIMH binaries and disk images).
+But that would be an OLD Windows, by 2021.

 Schorn's work above is very close in time to similar DRI OS work by Udo Munk.
 Munk continued into March 2007 to work on DRI support inside his Z80PACK, a Z80 simulator.